Lloyd's Register Group

 Like Richard Rogers, Thomas Edward Collcutt (1840-1924) was also a prolific architect of his age, with a major City and West End practice.
 His projects included the Savoy Hotel, Wigmore Hall, the Palace Theatre, and the Imperial Institute in Kensington, as well as the interiors of several P&O passenger liners.
 With generously rich clients, Collcutt was able to embellish his Venetian and French inspired designs with work by the very best decorative artists of the period, many of whom were members of the Art Workers’ Guild.

-In this building, Sir George Frampton (best known for his Peter Pan sculpture in Kensington Gardens) supplied most of the external sculpture and carved friezes; Gerald Moira and Sir Frank Brangwyn created the various murals (Brangwyn’s murals have long since been removed and disposed of); and William De Morgan designed the colourful tiles.
-Throughout, metalwork, joinery and gilding are of the very highest quality with much use made of inlaid woods, expensive marbles and other costly materials such as bronze and mother of pearl; all intended to convey an impression of success and continuity, while taking inspiration from Lloyd's Register's traditions.
+In this building, Sir George Frampton (best known for his Peter Pan sculpture in Kensington Gardens) supplied most of the external sculpture and carved friezes, Gerald Moira and Sir Frank Brangwyn created the various murals (Brangwyn’s murals have long since been removed and disposed of); and William De Morgan designed the colourful tiles.
+Throughout, metalwork, joinery and gilding are of the very highest quality with much use made of inlaid woods, expensive marbles and other costly materials such as bronze and mother of pearl; all intended to convey an impression of success and continuity, while taking inspiration from Lloyd’s Register’s traditions.

 The Journal Room, accessed from the Old Reception Hall, houses part of the Heritage & Education Centre library collections and also contains portraits of former LR Chairmen.
 To the left as you exit the room you can view the Original Entrance into the building.
-Rich wrought-iron gates guard a central arched entrance and loggia, which stretches each side with a vaulted ceiling stenciled with shells, seaweed and fish by Shrigley & Hunt, a firm best known for producing stained glass.
+Rich wrought-iron gates guard a central arched entrance and loggia, which stretches each side with a vaulted ceiling stencilled with shells, seaweed and fish by Shrigley & Hunt, a firm best known for producing stained glass.

 A Grand Marble Staircase leads from the Old Reception Hall.
-You ascend past memorials to the dead of the First and Second World Wars, as well as a splendid stained glass window by Gerald Moira.
-A bronze and marble sculpture, The Spirit of Maritime Commerce, sits at the head of the stairs.
+You ascend past memorials to the dead of the First and Second World Wars, as well as splendid stained glass window by Gerald Moira.
+A bronze and marble sculpture, The Spirit of Maritime Commerce, sits at the head of the Stairs.
 It is a remarkable example of how arts and crafts, symbolist and art nouveau influences came together at this time.

 The General Committee Landing is framed by a richly decorated bronze frieze, also by Frank Lynn Jenkins, which depicts maiden goddesses and the development of shipping from Viking longships to 17th century vessels.